SuperDuperKev/VR-Project-1/README.md

 }
 ```
 ***
-Because the spheres that are spawned have the `dynamic-body` attribute, they, like the camera, do not clip through the camera.
+Because the spheres that are spawned have the `dynamic-body` attribute, they, like the camera, do not clip through `static-body` entities or the camera.

 ![Feature 3: Collision](./images/screenshots/collision_feature.gif)
 ***